 Read about how to keep your heat pump working as efficiently as possible.

-A heat pump is less hassle than an oil boiler
+Heat pumps are less hassle than an oil boiler

 Rather than having to pay attention to the levels of your oil tank and schedule top ups (especially during periods when oil prices are changing by the day), a heat pump provides heat as and when you need it.